eclipse-cyclonedds/cyclonedds-cxx/docs/manual/howtos/listener.rst

 Listeners
 =========

-Listeners allow the code to react to changes in state of DDS entities like readers, writers, etc.
+Listeners enable the code to react to changes in state of DDS entities such as readers, writers, and so on.
 CycloneDDS-CXX implements different listeners for different entities.
 Some types' listeners inherit from other types' listeners, allowing the listener of one type to react to changes in state on subordinate entities.
-E.G.: the listener for a DomainParticipant also implements the functionality of the listeners for Publishers, Subscribers and Topics.
-By using this functionality, the user can avoid large amounts of boilerplate code, since the listener will have to be implemented just one time.
-The listener can then be propagated down to the Publisher and from the Publisher to a DataWriter for instance.
+For example, by implementing the required callback functions for Topics and Subscribers in a DomainParticipantListener, this listener only needs to be set once at the DomainParticipant, and the Topic and Subscriber will then propagate the events to this Listener.

 .. table:: CycloneDDS Entities and associated listeners